 - EU Directives use and wide treaty network.

-- A very attractive Citizenship by Investment Scheme for granting naturalization.
+- A very attractive Cyprus Investment Program for granting naturalization.

 - Business Hub – International business center with efficient legal, accounting and banking services.